 One of the most important artists of his generation in Hungary, Kristóf Baráti performs regularly in his native country with all the major Hungarian orchestras, in recital and chamber music, and in 2014 he was awarded Hungary’s highest cultural award, the Kossuth Prize, following in the footsteps of András Schiff, György Ligeti and Iván Fischer amongst others.

 Across the rest of the world Baráti is gaining recognition for the extraordinary quality of his musicianship.
-In the 17/18 season he makes his debut with the LA Philharmonic at Hollywood Bowl, and returns to the London Philharmonic with Vladimir Jurowski for a performance at the Royal Festival Hall.
+In the 2017/18 season he makes his debut with the LA Philharmonic at Hollywood Bowl, with the Munich Philharmonic conducted by Valery Gergiev, and returns to the London Philharmonic Orchestra with Vladimir Jurowski for a performance at the Royal Festival Hall.
 He also makes many debuts elsewhere in the UK, in Holland, Finland, Austria, Luxembourg and returns to London with Gergiev and the Mariinsky Orchestra, with whom he has played many times.
 In previous seasons Baráti has played with major orchestras such as the Budapest Festival, Royal Philharmonic, Deutsches Symphonie Orchester, NHK Symphony, WDR Symphony orchestras and with conductors such as Masur, Janowski, Dutoit, Bělohlávek, Saraste, Pletnev, Varga, Iván Fischer, Hrůša, Manze and Temirkanov and in summer 2016 made his debut with the Tonhalle Orchestra in Zurich, conducted by Bringuier.

 Baráti’s discography includes the complete Bach solo Sonatas and Partitas, Ysaÿe solo sonatas, the Beethoven and Brahms sonatas with Klára Würtz, as well concerti by Mozart, Korngold and Paganini, and upcoming releases include sonatas by Ravel, Fauré and Franck.
 Reviewing his latest release of encores titled “The Lady of Harmsworth”, Gramophone magazine said “for those who like to hear the violin played at its sweet and acrobatic best, then Barati is out of the top drawer”.